p434/BYTEPATH/README.md

 ### Running

 Downloading this repository, `cd` into it and then run `love/love.exe --console .`.
+If you're on a system other than Windows then download LÖVE 0.10.2 from [here](https://bitbucket.org/rude/love/downloads/) for your specific system and run the appropriate command for running a LÖVE project.
+On systems other than Windows though I have no idea if the game will be able to be run without problems so you'll probably have to fix something here or there.

 ---

 ### Tutorial

 A full tutorial where the game is built from scratch is available [here](https://github.com/a327ex/blog/issues/30).
+This tutorial goes over the entire process of building the game step by step.
+The `tutorial` folder in this repository also contains the necessary files to follow along with the tutorial as well as answers to exercises (look into them only after really trying to answer!).

 ---